Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Southwest is also a Chase transfer partner, so if you need to top off your account you can move points when you have cards like the Chase Sapphire Preferred Card, Ink Business Preferred Credit Card, or Chase Sapphire Reserve.

 Benefits of Flying Southwest

 If you cancel your flight you’ll be issued a Southwest credit if you paid in cash and booked a Wanna Get Away fare.
-If you booked with Southwest points, the points will immediately be credited back to your account – a big perk of booking with points!
+If you booked with Southwest points, the points will immediately be credited back to your account – which is nice!

 Booking a Southwest Flight With Points